 Victoria is known for being the most haunted city in BC, and many businesses fully embrace this title as a draw for tourists.
-There are ghostly walking tours and ghost bus tours available for your enjoyment.
-For the sake of this post, let’s take a look at a few of the more famous haunted places in Victoria.
+There are even ghostly walking tours available for your enjoyment.
+Below, you'll find information about some of Victoria's more famous haunted places.

 #1.
 Bastion Square and Helmcken Alley